Fariba-Kamani/rockScissorsPaperLizardSpock/README.md

 * Semantic HTML has been used to help both the browser understand the content and provide screen readers with extra functionality for keyboard operation, rather than relying solely on a mouse.
 * Semantic text structure, such as headings, paragraphs, and lists, has been used to help screen readers provide the indicators they need to read out the content in a useful way.
-* Semantic structural elements, such as nav, header, section, and footer, have been used to provide screen readers with important information that can be conveyed to their users.
+* Semantic structural elements, such as header, section, and footer, have been used to provide screen readers with important information that can be conveyed to their users.
-* UI controls, such as links, buttons, and forms, have been used to allow users to interact with the website.
-By browser default, they can be accessed using a keyboard or by clicking the tab key to jump from one UI control to another.
+* UI controls, such as links, buttons, and forms, have been implemented to enable user interaction with the website.
+By default, these controls can be accessed using a keyboard, allowing users to navigate between them by pressing the Tab key.
+Additionally, I have added the functionality to select the close icon in the rules box header using the Tab key and to close the rules box by pressing the Enter key, as this was not included in the browser’s default behavior.
-* Form labels have been used so that screen readers can clearly label input fields for users.
+* Form label have been used so that screen readers can clearly label input fields for users.
-* The aria-label attribute has been used to provide a more meaningful description for icons, links, background images, and interactive elements, specifically for screen reader users.
+* The aria-label attribute has been used to provide a more meaningful description for icons, links, the logo image, and interactive elements, specifically for screen reader users.
-* Use a hover state on all buttons on the site to make it clear to the user whether they are hovering over a button.
+* Hover and focus state has been used on all buttons on the site to make it clear to the user whether they are hovering over or selecting a button.
-* Use a sensible font, font sizes, line heights, color contrast for the text content and sticking to common conventions to make the website intuitive, easy to read and follow for all users.
+* I have tried to use a sensible font, font sizes, line heights, color contrast for the text content and sticking to common conventions to make the website intuitive, easy to read and follow for all users.

 - - -